chrismyers2000/MeshAdv-Pi-Hat/README.md

 I have now created a version without the SMA connector.
 See: No ANT version, it uses a 2 layer board design so it will be cheaper to produce.

 - V1.0 is tested and 100% works.
 Please note, the GPS header is supplied with 5V on this version.
-Output on the E22 has been measured at 29.3dbm in my tests.
+Output on the E22 has been measured at 29.3dbm in my tests when `lora.tx_power` is set to 22.
 - V1.1 is tested and 100% works.

 Some PCB's may be available here: https://frequencylabs.etsy.com New batch has arrived!